hydrocoast/julia_training/README.md

 # Overview
 This repository follows [this page](http://hydrocoast.jp/index.php?Julia).
 This repo contains examples of the codes, which may help you learn JuliaLang.
-You can make figures and movies as shown below.
+You can make figures and animations as shown below.
 <img src="https://github.com/hydrocoast/julia_training/blob/master/ConAdvEq.gif" width="640">
 master branch is designed to make figures with Plots.
 PyPlot is also available by `git checkout pyplot`.